 The monument is erected in their honor at this landing site where the Stingray landed and is crowned with an anchor, the marble stone and pebbles.
 The crown symbolizes the anchor that the submarine dropped off the waters as it left the bay.

 Ilocos Norte was the scene of fierce fighting between guerilla forces and the Japanese.
-Prior to the American invasion, the Ilocano guerillas had retaken most of the provincial towns and villages.
+Prior to the American invasion, the Ilocano guerillas had retaken most of the provincial towns and villages and it was at great cost and sacrifice to do so.

-Many civilians were subsequently killed by both the Japanese, and the guerillas as they purged pro-Japanese elements.
+Many civilians were subsequently killed by both the Japanese, and the guerillas as they purged pro-Japanese elements from various communities, towns and villages.
 In February 1945, it became the first province in northern Luzon to be liberated by guerilla forces.
+Some Japanese held out until the mid 1970's refusing to surrender.